JigarConestoga/SQATE_DQA/README.md

-# Basic-Banking-System

-# Stack used in the project
+Stack used in the project
 FRONT END: HTML, CSS, JavaScript, Bootstrap

 BACK END: PHP

 DATABASE: MySQL

-# Flow:
+Flow:
-1. Home Page
+Home Page
-2. View all Customers
-3. Select and View one Customer
-4. Transfer Money
-5. Select Customer and Amount
+Login using email and password
+Registeration page
-6. Transfer Success
+Transfer Money using account number of the reciever Transfer Success
-7. See Transaction History
+See Transaction History
+Loan application
+Check for eligibility for loan

-TO RUN PROJECT save the project in 'htdocs' folder in XAMPP.
+TO RUN PROJECT, save the project in 'htdocs' folder in XAMPP.
 Open xampp server and start Apache and Mysql servers.
-Open Phpmyadmin and import the sql file in that.
-Open browser and type the URL localhost/projectname/index.php to open the website.
+To open PHPMyAdmin, click on Admin of MYSQl in the Xampp.
+Username: "root" Password: "" Go to the admin section in the XAMPP Create database -> Copy the SQL code and paste it in the SQL section of PHPMyAdmin and click GO Open the browser and type the URL localhost/sqate_dqa/index.html to open the website.